vonglasow/atoum-documentation/source/en/option_cli.rst

 -l / --loop
 ***********

-Cette option vous permet d'activer le mode loop d'atoum.
+This option allows you to activate the loop mode of atoum.

 .. code-block:: shell